(a) This section through WAC 296-56-60103

-(iii) Instructions.
-The employer shall post operating instructions for high wind conditions in the operator's cab of each crane.
-Operators shall be directed to comply with these instructions.
-The instructions shall include procedures for responding to high wind alerts and for any coordination necessary with other cranes.
+(iii) You must post operating instructions for high wind conditions in the operator's cab of each crane.
+Operators must be directed to comply with these instructions.
+The instructions must include procedures for responding to high wind alerts and for any coordination necessary with other cranes.

 (d) Securing of cranes in high winds.